-13.18 Extension of Health and Safety provisions
+13.7 Health and Safety

 The health and safety provisions of the main scheme are extended to the community facilities power exercised by schools.
 These include that the governing body is required to have due regard to duties placed on Southwark in relation to health and safety, and Southwark's policy on health and safety matters in the management of the budget share.